 Figure 12.
 Aerial view of tracer #1 (methane) fraction at ~14.5 m high with crater encircled at Ls 90º.
 Instantaneous methane released outside crater is diluted by approx. 6 orders of magnitude from the initial release concentration at rover location (left) only 15 hours after emission (right) regardless of the season.
 Same behavior is observed at Ls 270º.
+X-Y axis labels stands for distance in km.

 3.2.
 Steady-State methane release results